 Prior to SHS, Chris worked for Coca-Cola HBC Ireland & Northern Ireland for six years, and held the role of HR Director.
 He has extensive HR experience gained in other industries including retail, pharmaceuticals and manufacturing, holding senior HR roles in both Qualitrol and Boots.

 Nuala Murphy, Diversity Mark

-Nuala is Head of Business at Diversity Mark – the awarding authority on Diversity and Inclusion across the UK and Ireland.
+Nuala is Director of Diversity Mark – the awarding authority on Diversity and Inclusion across the UK and Ireland.
 Nuala has been described by the Irish Times as ‘one of the next generation of female business leaders in the North.’

 A community builder and connector by nature, Nuala has been an impassioned advocate for women’s equality with a deep commitment to creating workplaces where every person has a seat at the table and a chance to be heard.
 With a deep expertise in D&I issues and experience building communities that empower and connect people across differences.